Pope: 'I kneel on the streets of Myanmar and say stop the violence' | Politics

 ASEAN to tell Myanmar military it is 'appalled' by violence -Singapore FM

-WRAPUP 2-Southeast Asian ministers aim to encourage Myanmar talks as crisis intensifies
+WRAPUP 3-Myanmar police fire stun grenades as Southeast Asian ministers aim for talks